aredotna/building/_posts/2017-07-05-summer-update.markdown

 ![](https://d2w9rnfcy7mm78.cloudfront.net/1111572/large_8eeb664372c5ae85c4320176992aa675.png)

-In short, we now have the ability to make Are.na better in a shorter time-frame than we have previously.
+In short, we now have the ability to make Are.na better in a shorter time frame than we have previously.
 We have a more robust team and big plans for the summer, and we are excited to show you what we're working on.

 – [Charles Broskoski](https://www.are.na/charles-broskoski)